How Much Does It Cost To Paint A Car A Different Color?

 More significant impacts like dents and deep scratches will, of course, also need to be repaired by a bodywork expert.
 Otherwise, the paint job will hardly be worth it.

 Finally, rust.
-All rust must be removed before paint is applied.
-It acts as a seal against oxidation but can’t protect your car from it if it’s already in.
+All rust must be eliminated before paint is applied.
+It acts as a barrier against oxidation but can’t safeguard your car from it if it’s already present.

-This all takes time, and time costs a lot of money.
+This all takes time, and time costs a great deal of money.

 Is It Worth It?